mateoclarke/odd/join/jobs/back-end-developer.md

 #### What we're looking for

-*   3+ years of professional experience developing large-scale interfaces, experiences, and applications
+*   3+ years of professional experience developing large-scale applications and services
-*   Detailed understanding of and experience building client-side web interfaces and applications using modern JavaScript frameworks, web standards, and open source software
+*   Detailed understanding of and experience building server-side web applications and services using modern languages, frameworks, and open source software
 *   Detailed understanding of and experience with continuous delivery, continuous integration testing, and cloud platforms
 *   Ability to engage with a wide range of digital specialists, suppliers, and stakeholders to define the best approaches to a problem
 *   Ability to quickly become familiar with emerging technologies and practices